mpomarlan/ruleml2024/README.md

-Source Code for experiments in ECAI Paper #1386
+Source Code for experiments in RuleML+RR 2024 Paper #35

 Contains the situated object dataset, preprocessed to merge coexisting quality values for the same quality into one (e.g., physical_hard and physical_brittle become physical_hard_brittle).